Frequently Asked Questions

 Item #2 of this definition does not apply to a condition which is treated or controlled solely through the taking of prescription drugs or medicine and remains treated or controlled without any adjustment or change in the required prescription throughout the 60 day period before coverage is effective under this Plan.

 IMPORTANT! - The Pre-Existing Condition Exclusion will be waived if the payment for this plan is received by Railbookers with the initial Payment or Deposit for your Trip, provided you are not disabled from travel at the time Your plan payment is received.

 3. What can I do if I lose my passport or visa close to the departure date of my Trip?

 Fortunately, passports and visas can often be replaced in a very short period of time.
 Sometimes as quickly as 24 hours.
 There are a number of passport service agencies who can provide this expedited service for you.
 Click here for a passport service agency.

 4. What if bad weather is predicted where I plan to travel?
 Will the Railbookers Travel Protection Plan cover me if I cancel my Trip?

-Railbookers’ Vacation Travel Protection does not provide coverage if you cancel your Trip based up what may or may not happen.
+The Railbookers Travel Protection plan does not provide coverage if you cancel your Trip based up what may or may not happen.

-However, this plan does provide a Cancel For Any Reason Waiver that allows you to cancel your Railbookers Travel Arrangements up to the day of departure, provided you purchased the plan before final payment.
+However, this plan does provide a Pre-Departure Vacation Protection Waiver that allows you to cancel your Railbookers Travel Arrangements up to 12:00 noon Eastern Time on last business day prior to the first services offered by Railbookers.
 See Plan Documents for full details.

 5. What happens if my bags do not arrive at my destination when I do?
 What do I do?